Welcome

 A law firm provides advice to a client on buying shares in a private company and recommends a specific investment.
 The firm is not FCA authorised and does not rely on any exemption.

-Answer: Advising on investments is a regulated activity.
-Without FCA authorisation or a valid exemption, the firm is breaching the general prohibition and may be committing a criminal offence.
+Advising on investments is a regulated activity.
+Without FCA authorisation or a valid exclusion or exemption, the firm is breaching the general prohibition and may be committing a criminal offence.
+The agreement could be unenforceable and the SRA may take disciplinary action.

 Consequences of Breaching the Rules

 Carrying on a regulated activity without authorisation or exemption is a criminal offence.
-The FCA can prosecute, and any contracts made in breach may be unenforceable.
-The SRA may also take disciplinary action against solicitors who breach the rules.
+The FCA can prosecute, and any contracts made in breach may be unenforceable, subject to court discretion and possible restitution.
+Civil liability may arise, and the SRA may take disciplinary action (rebuke, fine within jurisdiction, practising restrictions, or referral to the Solicitors Disciplinary Tribunal).
+Undertaking financial promotions without approval or exemption may also breach s.21 FSMA and attract criminal and regulatory sanctions.

 Exam Warning

-Carrying on a regulated activity without authorisation or exemption is a strict liability offence.
+Carrying on a regulated activity without authorisation or exemption is a strict regime.
 It is not a defence to say you did not know authorisation was required.
 Always check whether an activity is regulated and whether an exclusion or exemption applies.
+Be alert to financial promotions risks.

 Summary Table: Regulated vs Unregulated Activities